magento/composer-root-update-plugin/docs/class_descriptions.md

 This class is the entrypoint into the plugin's functionality from the `composer require` CLI command.

-Extends the native [RequireCommand](https://getcomposer.org/apidoc/master/Composer/Command/RequireCommand.html) functionality to add additional processing when run with a Magento product as one of the command's parameters.
+Extends the native [RequireCommand](https://getcomposer.org/apidoc/master/Composer/Command/RequireCommand.html) functionality to add additional processing when run with a Magento product or cloud metapackage as one of the command's parameters.

  - **`configure()`**
    - Add the options and description for the plugin functionality to those already configured in `RequireCommand` and sets the new command's name to a dummy unique value so it passes Composer's command registry check